CasperBHansen/DIKU_AD_2013/README.md

 * Get a cloned copy of the repository
 * Start writing and commit your contributions, or use the issue-tracker to help.

+## Coding Guidelines
+As this document is specifically meant as a reference tool for the oral exam, we would like anything that gets added or revised to be very short, concise and to-the-point.
+Keep everything you write relevant to the subject in question and do not write exhaustively long paragraphs that doesn't help the student during the preparation time or under the exam itself.

+### Document Structure
+We have adopted a structure that we believe helps the student refresh the topic quickly and that ensures no time is spent looking up things in the book, but rather gives a precise description of what should be talked about during the topic discussion, what assignments are relevant for the assignment talk, and possible extra questions.

+Each chapter corresponds to an examination topic, and the first page clearly states the topic, keywords for the topic in question, and what assignments that are relevant to this topic.
+Besides these short informational points, the remainder of the first page gives a short description of the topic to be discussed, which serves as a quick reminder to the student.
+Subsequent pages within a chapter (or exam topic) are carefully thought out subtopics that should be covered during the examination.
+These sections should include a helping hand such that if the student gets stuck or has trouble remembering, the document will help the student get back up (ie. step-by-step proofs).

+The appendix gives the most important definitions and summaries relevant for most, if not all, of the topics.

 ## FAQ

 ### Why is it in English?